 2. Improve employee engagement

 Making sure your employees feel valued is more important than remuneration.
-Well targeted employee communication and recognition programmes along with transparency and integrity throughout the company has been found to lead to:
+Well-targeted employee communication and recognition programmes along with transparency and integrity throughout the company have been found to lead to:

 - 70% improved production rates

 - 70% lower churn rates

 While formal internal comms are vital, do not neglect the personal touch.
 One recent study found that 37% of employees feel most encouraged by personal recognition.

 Lower turnover rates are linked to younger workforces, together with incentives recalibrated towards what workers value most today.
 Progressive firms like Produmax have reduced the average age of their workforce from 55 years old to 32 years old and raised the number of females in the business to 20%.
 They have done this by:

 - Developing close links with local further education colleges, secondary schools and now primary schools as this is a long term change strategy

 - Investing in an extensive apprenticeship programme